Gordon Landsborough: Magazine publishing and remainder bookselling in the 1970s and 1980s

 In 1971–73 he worked on freelance publishing ventures involving tourism and travel in Hong Kong and Australia, including the establishment of LookEast magazine.

 In 1973 he returned to England and turned his hand to book selling, opening up a remainder book selling business, Bargain Books.
 This mushroomed into a highly successful business, with four stores.

 Gordon Landsborough died in 1983, aged 70.
-He had five children by his marriage to Louvain (Peggy) Hussey: Drew, Stuart (proprietor of Puzzling World in Wanaka, New Zealand), Diana, Bonny and Euan.
+He had five children by his marriage to Louvain (Peggy) Hussey: Drew, Stuart (proprietor of Puzzling World in Wānaka, New Zealand), Diana, Bonny and Euan.